David Price (American politician): Caucus memberships

-Price also chaired the House Democracy Assistance Commission.
+Price also chaired the House Democracy Assistance Commission (later House Democracy Partnership.

 Personal life

-Price married his wife, Lisa Kanwit, in 1968.
-They were longtime Democratic Party activists together, and have two children: Karen, a filmmaker; and Michael, a professor of Evolutionary Psychology at Brunel University in London.
-They have three grandchildren.
-Price resides in Chapel Hill and is a member of the Binkley Memorial Baptist Church.
+Price was married to Lisa Kanwit from 1968 until her death in 2022.
+Together they were longtime Democratic Party activists, and had two children: Karen, a filmmaker; and Michael, a professor of Evolutionary Psychology at Brunel University in London.
+Price has three grandchildren.
+He currently resides in Chapel Hill and is a member of the Binkley Memorial Baptist Church.

-Price received the 2011 John Tyler Caldwell Award for the Humanities from the North Carolina Humanities Council.
+He received the 2011 John Tyler Caldwell Award for the Humanities from the North Carolina Humanities Council.
+Other recognitions include the American Political Science Association's Hubert Humphrey Award, Yale Divinity School's William Sloane Coffin Award for Peace and Justice, the Coast Guard's Bertholf Award, the National Guard's Charles Dick Medal, and the National Service Hall of Fame.
+In 2023 he received the North Carolina Award for Public Service.